course-dprep/actor_diversity_gender_representation_film_industry/README.md

 Where:

--   H is the Shannon index, which represents the ethnic diversity.
+-   H is the Shannon index, which represents the actor diversity.

 -   S is the number of different categories.